 The national first-place winner receives a $30,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
 A complete list of other national scholarships range from $1,000-$16,000, and the first place winner from each VFW Department (state) wins a minimum scholarship of $1,000.

 See https://www.vfw.org/community/youth-and-education/youth-scholarships or click “Apply Online” for more information

 - Aged between 14 and 19 years old

 - Must currently be in high school

-- Type of institution award is restricted to: two-year college
+- Type of institution award is open to: two-year college

-- Type of institution award is restricted to: trade/technical school
+- Type of institution award is open to: trade/technical school

 - Application form required